WiDuMu/Minnehack-2026/README.md

 # Clean Sweap

-## what is Plogging?
+## what is Clean Sweap?

-Jogging + Picking up litter and trash
+Clean Sweap was insipred by Plogging which is, Jogging + Picking where you up litter and trash while jogging.

 Plogging comes from the swedish term "plogga".
 Stockholm, Sweden was the first city to host a “Plogga” in 2016.
 This event combined a jogging with picking up litter.
 "Plogga" is an activity where you picking up trash while jogging.
 It also reffers to running, biking, skatboarding, hiking,  or other.
 Plogging is a change of attitude and ploggers are proud garbage collectors who can do something for the environment and health.